Digital-Identity-Labs/shibkit-meta_meta/README.md

 #### Memory: Purging XML

 MetaMeta objects will normally store the parsed XML used to create them.
-This can take up more RAM can cause larger, slower smartcache files.
+This can take up more RAM and will cause larger, slower smartcache files.
 In many cases you won't need this data at all after the object has been created, so you can safely delete it.

 ```ruby